Purépecha: In popular culture

-Princess Eréndira of the Purépecha was depicted in the 2006 film Erendira Ikikunari (Erendira the Untameable).
+Princess Eréndira of the Purépecha was depicted in the 2006 film Erendira Ikikunari (Erendira the Untamable).

-The 2017 Disney film, Coco presents a character named “Mama Coco”, who was based on a real Purépecha woman, María Salud Ramírez Caballero.
+The 2017 Disney film, Coco presents a character named “Mama Coco”, who was apparently based on the real Purépecha woman María Salud Ramírez Caballero, although it was never officially confirmed by Pixar.

-The 2022 film, Black Panther: Wakanda Forever, introduces Namor, who’s mythos is rewritten to include an indigenous Meso American background with influences from Mayan and Aztec culture.
+The 2022 film, Black Panther: Wakanda Forever, introduces Namor, whose mythos is rewritten to include an Indigenous Meso American background with influences from Mayan and Aztec culture.
 Tenoch Huerta, who portrays Namor, comes from a Purépecha background.

+The 2024 film, The Casagrandes Movie, based on the Nickelodeon animated series The Casagrandes, has lead protagonist Ronnie Anne Santiago travel with her family to the fictional city of Japunda, which is largely based on the real-life Michoacán town of Pátzcuaro.
+The movie draws inspiration from director Miguel Puga's Purépecha heritage, and the director, along with cultural consultant Lalo Alcaraz, worked "to portray the P’urhépecha community in this universe — their customs, their food, their music."

+'La Michoacana' ice cream (paleta) shops' logos often incorporate a girl in traditional Purépecha clothing as a nod to the paleta's origin in Michoacán, Mexico.